akeneo/pim-helpcenter/content/updates/2020-05/1-new-connection-monitoring-page.md

 The new `Monitoring` page available under `Connections` lists the last errors for your Connections.
 From this page, you can now easily track any error on products creation, update, or deletion for each of your connections and fix it.

-In other words, why a product hasn't been created or updated by your source connection?

 ![Connection monitoring page](../img/new-connection-monitoring-page.png)

-## New metrics on the connection dashboard
+## New metrics on the Connection dashboard
 ::: meta-data type="New" features="Connections, Productivity" available="late-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
 :::